 Common law relationships occur when two individuals live together in a “marriage-like”, or conjugal, relationship.
 Common law separation varies from that of divorce in that the laws governing married couples do not apply to cohabitating couples.
 It is advised to enter a cohabitation agreement when in a common law relationship, as this allows parties to agree on division of property, support, and other matters which may be disputed if the parties end the relationship, as well as it allows the couple to determine their rights within separation before they cohabitate.
+Without such an agreement, a common law separation Alberta may lead to disputes that require court intervention to resolve, which can be both time-consuming and costly.
+Unlike married couples, common law partners do not have automatic legal rights to property acquired during the relationship, making it even more critical to establish terms beforehand.
+Proper planning ensures clarity and fairness, reducing potential conflicts if the relationship ends.

 Common law relationships end when the couple ceases to live together; however, some rights and responsibilities may persist.
 When dealing with property during a cohabitation separation, each party is able to keep what belongs to them, as well as each party is responsible for their own debts.